Source: European Medicines Agency (EU) Revision Year: 2025 Publisher: Merck Sharp & Dohme B.V., Waarderweg 39, 2031 BN Haarlem, The Netherlands

-The safety and efficacy of letermovir has been established in patients with a negative CMV DNA test result prior to initiation of prophylaxis.
-CMV DNA was monitored on a weekly basis until post-transplant Week 14, and subsequently bi-weekly until Week 24.
+In a Phase 3 trial (P001), the safety and efficacy of letermovir has been established in HSCT patients with a negative CMV DNA test result prior to initiation of prophylaxis.
+CMV DNA was monitored on a weekly basis until post-transplant Week 14, and subsequently every two weeks until Week 24.
 In cases of clinically significant CMV DNAemia or disease, letermovir prophylaxis was stopped and standard-of-care pre-emptive therapy (PET) or treatment was initiated.
 In patients in whom letermovir prophylaxis was initiated and the baseline CMV DNA test was subsequently found to be positive, prophylaxis could be continued if PET criteria had not been met (see section 5.1).

 The concomitant use of PREVYMIS and certain medicinal products may result in known or potentially significant medicinal product interactions, some of which may lead to: